New characterization of Robertson-Walker geometries involving a single timelike curve: Constant curvature spaces: charts and conformal Kil ling fields

 \section{Constant curvature spaces: charts and conformal Kil\-ling fields}

 In this appendix we find a canonical form for the metric in a semi-Riemannian space of constant curvature $(S,\g)$ of dimension $\dim$.
 Given any point $o \in S$ and a basis $\{X_A\}$ of $T_o S$ we construct canonically a set of $\dim$ functions $x^A$ on a neighbourhood $U_o$ of $o$ such that the metric is given by \eqref{confflat}, where $\curvS$ is the curvature of $(S,\g)$ and the constants $h_{AB}$ are defined by $h_{AB} := \g|_o (X_A, X_B)$.
 The result is obviously known.
 However, we include its derivation for two reasons.
 First, the argument is self-contained, elegant and short (and, to the best of our knowledge, also new).
 Second, because the construction being explicit and based on solutions of certain system of overdetermined system of PDE, it allows us to show in the main text how to construct a coordinate system in the foliated manifold.
-The construction is based on the following definition. \begin{definition} A semi-Riemannian manifold $(S,\g)$ of dimension $\dim \geq 1$ admits a {\bf Hessian basis} if there exist $\dim+2$ real functions $\{\YyS^{\ta}\} = \{ \YyS^0,\YyS^A,\YyS^{\dim+1}\}$ on $S$ that solve